It is 39 years since the Falklands War ended, but many who were there likely remember it as if it were yesterday.

 The Argentine ship the General Belgrano was also inching closer to the TEZ.
-Although it didn’t get into the zone the British were so concerned that this destroyer would sink one of Britain’s two aircraft carriers (which would have lost the war for Britain) the decision was made to attack it anyway.
+Although it didn’t get into the zone, the British were so concerned that this cruiser would sink one of Britain’s two aircraft carriers (which would have lost the war for Britain) the decision was made to attack it anyway.

 The British submarine HMS Conqueror torpedoed it before it could be allowed to get any closer to the rest of the British task force.
 323 people were killed.

-An Argentine pilot fires as Exocet missile from a Naval Aviation Lockheed SP-2H Neptune at HMS Sheffield, a Type 42 destroyer.
-20 men are killed.
+An Argentine pilot fired as Exocet missile from a Naval Aviation Lockheed SP-2H Neptune at HMS Sheffield, a Type 42 destroyer.
+20 men were killed.

-The main body of the Amphibious Task Group sets off for the Falklands from Ascension.
+The main body of the Amphibious Task Group set off for the Falklands from Ascension.

-The QE 2 sets off from Southampton with 5 Infantry Brigade.
+The QE 2 set off from Southampton with 5 Infantry Brigade.